Randomness and signal propagation in physics-informed neural networks (PINNs): A neural PDE perspective: Inspecting the weights of PINN solutions

+In this section, we inspect the weights of a Physics Informed Neural Network (PINN), trained separately to learn two related problems, namely the viscid and inviscid Burgers' equation, that are widely used by the fluid dynamics community, known to have discontinuous solutions.
+The details of the problem itself are given in Tab.~\ref{tab:pde_ic_bc_summary}.
+For the inviscid case, a Riemann-type initial condition is used, to make it harder for the network to learn the problem.

+The ML procedure employs 8 hidden layers with 100 neurons each and $tanh$ as an activation function (except the output layer, which uses linear activation).
+For the viscous Burgers' equation, the viscosity $\nu$ is taken as $0.01/\pi$.
+Both the equations are solved for $x \in [0,1]$.
+The network is trained over 1 full convection time for both the problems.
+It can be seen from Fig.~\ref{fig:nn_burgers_sol} that the present network performs well in prediction of the shock for the viscous case, but fails to learn and give a satisfactory solution for the inviscid case.
+Convergence is not achieved for the inviscid case for even longer training times.
+Since the problem is exquisitely physical, one may expect that the weights of an explainable ML scheme should reflect somehow the physical symmetries of the problem.

-We then look at the trained weights and biases of the network for this example, as shown in Fig.~\ref{fig:weights_biases}.
-The PDF $p(x)$ is obtained by means of Kernel Density Estimation using cross validation to get optimal $\theta$ of the fitting kernel $k(x)$ given by a gaussian as follows,
+The weight distributions are shown in Fig.~\ref{fig:weights_biases}.
+We first obtain the Probability Distribution Function (PDF), or $p(x)$ by the means of Kernel Density Estimation, using cross validation to get optimal $\theta$ of the Gaussian fitting kernel $k(x)$ given by,